energykid/SuperFine/BMM/description.md

 SuperFine!! is a 'Vanilla++' mod - aiming to add content that fits in with vanilla's balance, but stands out on its own.

 Currently, it adds:
-22 Jokers,
+23 Jokers,
 5 Boss Blinds,
-two Enhancements,
+four Enhancements,
-one Tarot card,
+two Tarot cards,
 2 Spectral cards,
 one deck,
 and an Attunement system - letting you upgrade your Jokers!